Prashantchohla/Zomato_Data_Analysis/README.md

 zomato_schema.sql: Comprehensive SQL file for database creation and data cleaning. zomato_solution_of_problems.sql: Advanced SQL solutions for business challenges.
 Zomato Advanced Business Problems.pdf: Problem statements providing the context for the SQL queries.

+Project Title: Data Analysis of Zomato Using SQL Objective
+Conducted in-depth analysis of Zomato data to enhance the efficiency of riders and restaurants, optimize operations, and improve customer satisfaction.
+Key Contributions
+Top 5 Most Frequently Ordered Dishes

+Identified the most frequently ordered dishes across various restaurants to assist in inventory management and improve customer satisfaction.
+Popular Time Slots for Orders

+Analyzed order data to determine peak hours, enabling restaurants to allocate resources efficiently during high-demand periods.
+Customer Segmentation

+Labeled high-value customers as Gold and Silver tiers based on order value to ensure priority service and efficient delivery.
+Order Fulfillment Analysis

+Investigated orders that were placed but not delivered, pinpointing restaurants and cities for potential blacklisting to maintain service standards.
+Customer Churn Rate Analysis

+Calculated customer churn rate as 0.26 and analyzed reasons for churn to provide actionable recommendations for customer retention strategies.
+Rider Performance Evaluation

+Assessed average delivery times and rated riders, linking incentives to delivery efficiency and order value to enhance performance.
+Monthly Restaurant Growth Analysis

+Tracked growth ratios of individual restaurants, providing insights into their performance and trends over time.
+Sales Trend Analysis

+Analyzed monthly sales trends for restaurants to identify seasonal patterns and support strategic decision-making.
+Technical Skills Demonstrated
+Proficient in SQL for data extraction, cleaning, and analysis.
+Utilized statistical methods to calculate metrics like churn rate and growth ratios.
+Presented actionable insights to stakeholders for operational and strategic improvements.
+Impact
+Improved restaurant preparedness and rider efficiency.
+Enhanced customer satisfaction through targeted service improvements.
+Supported data-driven decision-making for operational optimization and growth.

 Conclusion: